andrew1007/mrfa-demo/article/7-memoization.md

 2. It has inherent safeguards against stale caches.
 3. The memoization strategy is identical, regardless of size or complexity.

+## `useSelector`
+The higher order component, via `applyState` approach was taken for learning purposes.
+It is the more "formal" way, because data management stays within React's data flow paradigm.
+A hook, `useSelector` is more practical to use in React apps.
+It has the same rerender suppression capabilities as `applyState`.
+A custom `useSelector` is integrated into `makeProvider`, which is functionally equivalent to redux's [`useSelector`](https://react-redux.js.org/api/hooks#useselector) The implementation details of the custom implementation are detailed in appendix 1.

 ## `createSelector`

 Selector-based memoization uses a powerful methodology, in the form of `createSelector`, from the npm package [`reselect`](https://www.npmjs.com/package/reselect).
 While simple to write, `reselect` is more robust.
-A deconstruction and explanation of the magic behind `createSelector` can be found in appendix 2.
+A deconstruction and explanation of `createSelector` is in appendix 2.

 ```typescript
 function createSelector(selectors, computingFn) {